Lesterpaintstheworld/terminal-velocity/demande.md

 ### Target Changes
 - **File to Modify**: `demande.md`
-  - **Nature of Expected Changes**:
-    - Add a detailed subsection on Cipher’s economic framework, including principles of decentralization and equitable resource allocation.
+  - **Nature of Expected Changes**: Add detailed descriptions of Cipher's economic framework, including principles of decentralization, equitable resource allocation, and innovative governance models.
-    - Clarify Cipher's interactions with other characters and how these shape the narrative.
-  - **Impact on System State**: Improved understanding of the economic narrative and character motivations, leading to better stakeholder alignment.
+  - **Impact on System State**: Improved clarity and depth of the narrative, enhancing character interactions and overall project coherence.

 ### Validation Points
-- **How to Verify Success**:
+- **How to Verify Success**: Review the modified `demande.md` for completeness and clarity.
-  - Ensure the new section aligns with existing narrative elements and enhances character depth.
+- **Output to Check**: Ensure that new sections incorporate specified economic principles and character interactions correctly.
-- **What Output to Check**:
-  - Review the updated `demande.md` for completeness and clarity.
-- **Which States to Validate**:
-  - Confirm that the added details resonate with the project’s overall objectives and stakeholder expectations.
+- **States to Validate**: Confirm that the document aligns with existing project frameworks and other character profiles.

 ### Operation Bounds
 - **Resource Limitations**: Utilize existing documentation and character profiles without requiring additional resources.